See how I turned my outdated master bathroom into a beautiful modern space!

-So, even though I did spend money on new lighting, I chose the most budget friendly options that I could find that I also liked.
+So, even though I did spend money on new modern lighting, I chose the most budget friendly options that I could find that I also liked.

-We removed the original huge plate glass mirrors that were above the sinks and found the least expensive ones that we could to act as place holders until we got around to finishing the bathroom.
+We removed the original huge plate glass mirrors that were above the bathroom sinks and found the least expensive ones that we could to act as place holders until we got around to finishing the bathroom.

 The new round mirrors have taken some getting used to, but I love how they break up all of the squares in the room.
 Plus, the simple frame is much more updated looking than the heavily framed mirrors that I had before.

 The walls in this room had me in a little bit of a quandary.
 There isn’t a good spot for hanging towel bars (we wound up hanging them on the back of the door), which usually take up some of the wall space in a bathroom, but there was too much empty space to leave the walls blank.
 Plus, the amount of wall space on each side of the room is different, so there wasn’t anyway to do matching art on each side.